 Some homeowners choose to sell their properties without involving a real estate agent.
 These FSBO properties can be attractive options for subject-to deals as there might be more negotiation flexibility.

-Look for FSBO listings on online classified platforms, local newspapers, or even by driving around neighborhoods.
+Look for FSBO listings on online classified platforms, local newspapers, or driving around neighborhoods.

 Distressed homeowners, such as those facing foreclosure or late mortgage payments, can be a potential source of subject-to deals.